Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 3. Incorrect Calculation of Holding Period

-With the recent change in the qualifying period for long-term capital assets, ensure you correctly determine whether your property sale qualifies for long-term or short-term capital gains treatment.
+With the holding period now 24 months (instead of 36 months), ensure you correctly determine whether your property sale qualifies for long-term or short-term capital gains treatment.

 4. Overlooking the Grandfathering Provision

-Resident individuals and HUFs selling property acquired before July 23, 2024, should calculate their tax liability under both the old and new methods to determine which is more beneficial.
+Resident individuals and HUFs selling property acquired before 23 July 2024 should always calculate their tax liability under both the old and new methods to determine which is more beneficial.

 5. Forgetting to Report Exempt Gains

-Even when your gains are fully exempt, they must still be reported in your income tax return.
+Even when your gains are fully exempt under Section 54, 54EC, or 54F, they must still be reported in your income tax return.

 FAQs on Capital Gains Tax on Real Estate